Jaijaidin

-Jaijaidin (যায়যায়দিন Jaejaedin) is a Bengali-language daily newspaper published from Dhaka, Bangladesh.
+Jaijaidin (যায়যায়দিন Jaijaidin) is a Bengali-language daily newspaper published from Dhaka, Bangladesh.

 Editor

 In Bangladesh, Jaijaidin was published and edited by Shafik Rehman, but he lost the editorship of Jaijaidin in 2008 for his stand against a military-backed government.
 Kazi Rukanuddin Ahmed is now the acting editor.
 Sayeed Hossain Chowdhury is now the chairman of the Board of Editors.
 It used to be published as a weekly until mid-2006, at which point, it became a daily.
 It came into fame during the 1980s because of its modern outlook and strong stance against the military ruler Hossain Mohammad Ershad.
 At one point, it was banned by Ershad.
 It started republication after democracy was restored in 1991.

 Following the fall of the Sheikh Hasina-led Awami League government, Bangladesh Police raided the newspaper to arrest the owner of the newspaper, Saeed Hossain Chowdhury.
 He was charged in a murder case filed by the Students Against Discrimination.
-Shafik Rehman regained control of the newspaper with the support of the new regime.
+Shafik Rehman regained control of the newspaper with the support of the new regime.The incident led to a de facto split in the publication's management.
+As of early 2026, two separate versions of Jaijaidin are being published from different addresses in Dhaka.
+These versions operate under different editorial boards and editors, reflecting an ongoing legal and administrative dispute over the newspaper's official ownership and brand.
+To distinguish his edition from the rival publication, the version led by Shafik Rehman incorporates a red rose symbol (🌹) as a prefix to the newspaper's masthead title in front page and online portal.
+As of February 2026, the only online version that is accessible is the one edited by Shafik Rehman.